Why Is My Pool Water Green? [And How To Fix It Fast]

 Why Does Pool Water Turn Green and exactly what are the consequences of swimming in green pool water?
 Well, there are a lot of questions related to this, but first, let's go over why your pool is green in the first place.

 What is known as algae make a pool green.
 While generally, algae are harmless in a river, in a pool it is a different story.
 In a pool, it mostly looks dark or light green and cloudy.
+Adding chemicals can prevent the water from turning green, as it lowers the ph level, which kills algae.

 Preventing Green Water in Swimming Pools

-There are a few things that you can do to help prevent algae growth in your swimming pool.
+To sum up, there are a few things that you can do to help prevent algae growth in your swimming pool.
 Regularly running your pump and cleaning your filter is a must, but some other things you should do are:

 Brush the pool walls and floor of the pool regularly to remove any algae that might be starting to grow.